Elysia-ff/FFXIV_RotationHelper/README.md

 1. Uncheck `Click-through` on the plugin.
 2. You can now drag the overlay using mouse.
 3. Check `Click-through` again recommended.

+### The Skill list is too long, big, small or ...
+1. Check `Resizable`.
+2. Make sure `Click-through` is unchecked.
+3. You can now resize the list with mouse dragging.